zaps166/NFSIISE/README.md

 ## What does not work:

-* Brightness on Intel video drivers on Linux (SDL2 uses function which is not supported by opensource graphics drivers),
 * Modem connection (it will never work again, this feature was removed from assembly code),
 * Force Feedback on Window$ may not work.